AGOberprieler/LoCoLotive/README.md

 Note that columns 4 and 5 refer to the original BLAST hits rather than the MSAs produced by MAFFT.
 If no exon annotation is provided, column 5 will only contain zeros.

-For source EST *At2g40690sunfQHB1g06_yg_ab1* (see above for comparison), the output MSA looks as follows:
+For source EST *At2g40690sunfQHB1g06_yg_ab1* (see above for comparison), the output MSA looks as follows (dots are used as placeholders):

 ![At2g40690sunfQHB1g06_yg_ab1_short.png](images/At2g40690sunfQHB1g06_yg_ab1_short.png)